Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-types of gathering stitchesYou’ll encounter seven main types of gathering stitches when creating ruffles and fullness in fabric.
+types of gathering stitchesYou’ll encounter seven main types of gathering stitches, each suited for different fabric weights and projects.

 Key Takeaways

-• Proper securing and finishing transforms amateur work into polished results – tie off thread tails with double knots, trim seam allowances to reduce bulk, and press gathers carefully to maintain their shape and drape.
+• Secure your gathers properly – tie off thread tails with double knots, trim seam allowances to reduce bulk, and press gathers away from the seam using gentle steam to create lasting, professional-looking results.

 Gathering Stitch Basics